ALL

 Don’t eat heavy, high-fat meals when you take this type of medicine because it may not work as well.
 If you have any questions about medicine, talk to your doctor or pharmacist.

-You need a prescription from your family doctor or oncologist.
+• To get erection medicine, you need a prescription from your family doctor or oncologist.
 These types of medicine are not usually covered by most benefit plans.
 Talk to your insurance company to find out about your coverage.

 • Tell your partner you’re taking erection medicine and that it’s safe for you to use.
 Don’t try to hide using the medicine from your partner.

-If you’re having trouble deciding whether or not to take erection medicine, go to Erection Problems: Should I take medicine?
+• If you’re having trouble deciding whether or not to take erection medicine, go to Erection Problems: Should I Take Medicine?

 Go to Top